 13) The Forecast Accuracy metric measures the percent variance between the number of calls predicted to arrive during a given period and the number of calls that the contact center actually receives during that time.

 14) On-hold Time is the amount of time a customer spends on hold during the course of the conversation.
 The goal is to reduce the number of times a customer is placed on hold and to minimize the length of the hold time.
 A high percentage of on-hold time indicates that the system performance is slow or access to multiple systems is delaying the agents in processing customer’s requests.

-15) Occupancy Rate is the measure of actual time the agent is busy with customer contacts compared to available or idle time of the agent.
-It is calculated by the dividing the workload hours by staff hours.
+15) Occupancy Rate is the measure of the actual time an agent is busy with customer contacts compared to the available or idle time of the agent.
+It is calculated by dividing the workload hours by staff hours.
 If you have low occupancy (i.e. <70%) you risk boredom by your agents.
 If you have consistently high occupancy (i.e. >85%) you risk over-extending your agents which can lead to higher and faster turnover.

-16) Percentage of Calls Blocked is an accessibility measure and it indicates what percentage of callers will not be able to access the contact center at a given time and callers will hear only a busy tone.
+16) Percentage of Calls Blocked is an accessibility measure and it indicates what percentage of callers will not be able to access the contact center at a given time.
+During this time callers will hear only a busy tone.
 This can happen when there are:

 19) Service Level, also known as ‘Telephone Service Factor’ (TSF) or ‘Grade of Service’ (GOS), is the percentage of calls answered within a specified number of seconds.

 20) Transfer Rate refers to the number of calls that have been transferred to another agent to be handled.
 Tracking transfers can help fine-tune the routing strategies as well as identify performance gaps of the staff.